jgiven100/SimCenterBootcamp2023/assignments/C-Day4/README.md

 ```
 mpirun -n N ./pi
 ```
-where `N` is the number of processes and `M` is the size of the vector.
+where `N` is the number of processes.
 Use
 ```
 time mpirun -n N ./pi
 ```